slerman12/UnifiedML/README.md

 </details>

-Of course, it's always possible to just modify the library code itself, which may be easier.
-See for example the two Encoder variants in ```./Blocks/Encoders.py```.
+Of course, it's always possible to just modify the library code itself, which may be easier depending on your use case.
+The code is designed to be clear for educational and innovational purposes alike.

 To make your own architecture mix-and-matchable, just put it in a pytorch module with initialization options for ```input_shape``` and ```output_dim```, as in the architectures in ```./Blocks/Architectures```.